smasongarrison/D3mirt/README.md

 ```

 The top items in each list should be used to identify the model.
 The
-first item, the top item in `item.1` located in `list 1`, will be used
+first item, the top item in `item.1` located in list, will be used set
-set the x-axis.
+the x-axis.
 In this case, the best item for the x-axis is “W7Q3”.
+The
-The second item, the top item in `Item.2` in `list 2` will be used to
+second item, the top item in `Item.2` in `items[[1]]` will be used to
 identify the y-axis.
 In this case, the best item for the y-axis is
 “W7Q20”.